 Michael is a partner at Brunswick Group, a leading critical issues advisory firm, where he advises clients on a range of critical issues with a focus on higher education institutions and academic medical centers.

-Michael is Vice President for Public Affairs and Government Relations at Duke University.
-He oversees communications and advocacy for the university and medical center, the university’s Washington, DC, center, and serves as Duke’s chief spokesperson.
+Previously, Michael was Vice President for Public Affairs and Government Relations at Duke University, where he oversaw communications and advocacy for the university and medical center, the university’s Washington, DC, center, and served as Duke’s chief spokesperson.
 He is also an adjunct lecturer in the Sanford School of Public Policy, where he teaches a course on media and politics.

-Schoenfeld graduated from Duke in 1984 and received a master’s degree in public policy from the State University of New York at Stony Brook in 1986.
-He and his wife Elizabeth, a writer and editor, live in Durham and have one daughter, Abby, a junior at Barnard College.
+Michael graduated from Duke in 1984 and received a master’s degree in public policy from the State University of New York at Stony Brook in 1986.
+He and his wife Elizabeth live in Washington, DC.